ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 ## <a name="languages-together">How do the Languages Work Together?</a>

 Every part of a web site is important in its overall operation.
 The interrelationship between the different software solutions and programming languages is often taken for granted when learning how to create web sites.
-This next lesson may be overly simple or obvious for you, but if you don’t have a solid understanding of how the languages work together, a lot of confusion may arise later on.
+This next lesson may be overly simple or obvious for you, but if you don't have a solid understanding of how the languages work together, a lot of confusion may arise later on.

 ### Client Side (Front End) Languages:

-#### HTML: “The Practical One”
+#### HTML: "The Practical One"

 **Hypertext Markup Language (HTML)** is the language that browsers read to display web pages.
 Think of HTML as the language that provides structure and context to the webpage.
 For instance, if a paragraph is wrapped in a <p> tag, the browser (and you) will know that it is a paragraph.

 HTML is a very simple language that has a lot of power (much of which is taken for granted).
 The current version of HTML that is supported by most modern browsers is HTML5.

 The most important thing to remember is that HTML is the language the browser reads and then parses (or translates into what you see on the page).
-So when you write HTML, you are “speaking” to the browser and then the browser works as the translator (parses) for the person accessing your site.
+So when you write HTML, you are "speaking" to the browser and then the browser works as the translator (parses) for the person accessing your site.

 <div class="message">When I say you speak to the browser, I mean you create a file that the browser will read when it is loaded.
 Thinking of programming languages as actual languages is a good way to conceptualize how they work.</div>

-#### CSS: “The Pretty One”
+#### CSS: "The Pretty One"

 **Cascading Style Sheets (CSS)** affect the way that items look or how they are displayed.
 CSS is a language the browser reads (and then parses) to apply styling to the HTML elements.
-Just like with HTML, CSS is a language you “speak” to the browser and then the browser translates (parses) it for the person accessing your site.
+Just like with HTML, CSS is a language you "speak" to the browser and then the browser translates (parses) it for the person accessing your site.

-#### JavaScript: “The Fun One”
+#### JavaScript: "The Fun One"

 I will not try to overly simplify JavaScript like I have done for HTML and CSS.
-In the last few years JavaScript has been expanded from being “that thing jQuery is based on” to “the most dynamic and powerful language for application development.”
+In the last few years JavaScript has been expanded from being "that thing jQuery is based on" to "the most dynamic and powerful language for application development."

-For purposes of this example though, know that JavaScript tells the browsers what events to perform - thus it is “the fun one.”
+For purposes of this example though, know that JavaScript tells the browsers what events to perform - thus it is "the fun one."
 What JavaScript does is it allows the page in the browser to undergo changes depending on user conditions or events.
 It does this by integrating with the Document Object Model (DOM) of the browser.
 We will discuss JavaScript and DOM manipulation more in this course later.

-Like HTML and CSS, you “speak” JavaScript to the browser and the browser translates it (parses) to the person accessing your site.
+Like HTML and CSS, you "speak" JavaScript to the browser and the browser translates it (parses) to the person accessing your site.

 ### Server Side (Back End) Languages:

-#### PHP (or other back end languages): “The Workhorse”
+#### PHP (or other back end languages): "The Workhorse"

 So HTML gives structure, CSS gives style, and JavaScript gives functionality - what does PHP even need to exist for?

-Let’s look at the Wikipedia entry for PHP for some information - [http://en.wikipedia.org/wiki/PHP](http://en.wikipedia.org/wiki/PHP) :
+Let's look at the Wikipedia entry for PHP for some information - [http://en.wikipedia.org/wiki/PHP](http://en.wikipedia.org/wiki/PHP) :

 > PHP is a server-side scripting language designed for web development but also used as a general-purpose programming language… PHP code can be simply mixed with HTML code, or it can be used in combination with various templating engines and web frameworks.
 PHP code is usually processed by a PHP interpreter...
 After the PHP code is interpreted and executed, the web server sends resulting output to its client, usually in form of a part of the generated web page; for example, PHP code can generate a web page's HTML code, an image, or some other data.

 (Very) simply put, PHP allows a server to dynamically generate web pages.
 The output of the PHP is almost always HTML.
 All of PHP work happens on the server, while all of the HTML, CSS, and (almost all of the) JavaScript happens in the browser.
 This will be made clearer when we begin using PHP alongside HTML, CSS, and JavaScript.

-Unlike HTML and CSS, you “speak” PHP to the server (not the browser) and the server speaks HTML to the browser (and the browser parses the HTML into a web page).
+Unlike HTML and CSS, you "speak" PHP to the server (not the browser) and the server speaks HTML to the browser (and the browser parses the HTML into a web page).

 *We now know that  PHP can generate HTML pages dynamically, but what does that mean and how is it useful?*